aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/pilgrimage/sukkot/liqutei-tefilot-i145-for-sukkot-by-reb-nosson-sternhartz-of-nemirov.html.md

 <hr />

-Prayer 145 of Liqutei Tefilot vol. 1 by Reb Nosson Sternhartz of Nemirov, after the teachings of Rebbe Naḥman in Liqutei Moharan, was translated by Yaacov Dovid Shulman in <em><a href="https://books.breslov.org/product/the-fiftieth-gate-volume-5">The Fiftieth Gate volume 5: Part One Prayers 111-152, Part Two Prayers 1-4</a></em> (Breslov Research Institute).
+Prayer 145 of Liqutei Tefilot vol. 1 by Reb Noson Sternhartz of Nemyriv, after the teachings of Rebbe Naḥman in Liqutei Moharan, was translated by Yaacov Dovid Shulman in <em><a href="https://books.breslov.org/product/the-fiftieth-gate-volume-5">The Fiftieth Gate volume 5: Part One Prayers 111-152, Part Two Prayers 1-4</a></em> (Breslov Research Institute).
 I have adapted this translation slightly, mainly to clarify the terms <em>behemah</em> (domesticated animal) and <em>ḥayah</em> (wild creatures), but I have also made other subtle changes and added citation references. --Aharon Varady

 <!--
 <h3>Source</h3>